kzlsahin/SD-CommonSense/BUG-FREE-CODING.tr.md

   - Gözden kaçırılmış herhangi bir olası `Exception` için kontrol et.
   - Gözden kaçırılmış, null değeri gelebilecek noktaları kontrol et.
   - Herhangi bir boş koleksiyon ihtimalini kontrol et.

+## İstisna Kaynakları
+- **Sıfıra bölme**

+Bir kod bloğunu gözden geçirirken, bölme operatörlerine dikkat edin.
+Bölenin sıfır değerine sahip olmadığından veya bu istisnanın işlendiğinden emin olun.

+- **Boş argümanlar**

+Argümanlar veya karmaşık değişkenler boş değerlere sahip olabilir.
+Herhangi bir referans tipi değerinin boş olup olmadığını kontrol edin veya bu istisnanın uygun şekilde işlendiğinden emin olun.

+- **Aralık dışı indis**

+Döngülerde indis akışını her zaman gözden geçirin, ve emin olun ki;

+  - indisler doğru değerden başlıyor
+  - indisler uygun şekilde arttırılıyor
+  - indis artışı etrafındaki karmaşık mantıktan kaçınılıyor.

+## Sinsi Hatalar

+İstisna fırlatmayan ancak istenmeyen davranışlara neden olan hatalar.
+Bu hataları tanımlamak zordur.

+- **Varsayılan Değerler**

+Değer tipindeki değişkenlerin varsayılan değerleri vardır. Özellikle derinlemesine iç içe geçmiş algoritmalar üzerinde çalışırken, tanımlanmamış değişkenleri kullanmak bile fark edilmeden mümkündür.

+## Nesne Yönelimli Tasarım
+(devam ediyor)

+## Eşzamanlılık

+Microsoft'un CLR ekibi içerisindeki paralel programlama tasarımcısının bakış açısından [eşzamanlı programlamanın (concurrency) tarihi](https://joeduffyblog.com/2016/11/30/15-years-of-concurrency/).

+### Essential Considerations for Thread Safety and Locking in Concurrent Programming
+- **Data Integrity:**
+  > Data integrity refers to the accuracy, consistency, and reliability of data stored in a system.
+In concurrent programming, ensuring data integrity involves preventing corruption or inconsistencies in shared data structures when accessed by multiple threads concurrently.

+- **Race Conditions:**
+  > Race conditions occur in concurrent programs when the outcome of operations depends on the non-deterministic interleaving or timing of threads.
+They typically occur when multiple threads access shared resources without proper synchronization, leading to unexpected behavior or incorrect results.

+- **Atomicity:**
+  > Atomicity refers to the property of an operation that ensures it is performed as a single, indivisible unit.
+In concurrent programming, atomicity prevents interleaving of operations from multiple threads, ensuring that operations are either fully completed or not executed at all.

+- **Memory Visibility:**
+  > Memory visibility refers to the guarantees provided by the programming language or runtime environment regarding when changes made by one thread to shared data become visible to other threads.
+Synchronization mechanisms like locks enforce memory visibility to ensure that changes are propagated to other threads in a timely manner.

+- **Deadlocks and Livelocks:**
+  > Deadlocks occur in concurrent programs when two or more threads are blocked indefinitely, waiting for resources held by each other.
+Livelocks occur when threads continuously change their states without making progress, often due to incorrect or ineffective locking strategies.

+- **Performance:**
+  > Performance in concurrent programming refers to the efficiency and scalability of multi-threaded applications.
+While locking mechanisms introduce overhead due to synchronization and context switching, they are necessary for ensuring correctness.
+Optimized locking strategies and thread-safe data structures help minimize contention and maximize performance in concurrent applications.

+- **Concurrency Control:**
+  > Concurrency control involves managing access to shared resources in multi-threaded applications to prevent race conditions, ensure data integrity, and maintain correctness.
+It includes designing effective locking strategies, using thread-safe data structures, and coordinating access to shared resources among multiple threads.

+### Principles

+- **Prefer not to use concurrency if not neccessary, it makes debugging harder.**
+  - Rather asynchronous programming than multithread programming.
+- **Use thread-safe collections if the collection is supposed to be modfied via "add" and "remove" methods.**
+  - Reading operations are thread-safe operations.
+  - Keep in mind reference tpyes and value types.
+Eventhough thread-safe collections are used, objects may have mutable fields.

+- **Use functional programming paradigm for the methods consumed by asynchronous processes**
+  - Methods shall never call any external data besides the ones provided as arguments.
+This makes managing synchronization between async calls easier.
+  - Keep methods as simple as possible.
+  - Avoid side effects inside methods.

+- **Modification of objects requires `sync lock` where reading does not**
+  - orginize modification calls together and keep them smaller as much as possible

+## Logging

+(in progress)